hizkifw/youtube-stream-status/README.md

  -w, --wait   Keep polling until the stream starts, then exit
 ```

+The script will exit with code `0` if the stream is online.
+If used without `--wait`, will exit with code `2` if the stream is not online.

 ## Use case

 Automatically start downloading a live stream once it goes online